GUOXINTONG/rejoin/README.md

 2> run queires2db.py(under porject directory)

+    some hints for postgres:
+      to delete a table: drop table table_name

 ### Run examples
 After finished all the steps above, follow below 'Some Running examples' to try training and other process.